artskar/eDom/README.md

 # eDom v 0.8.0

-Wanna get VirtualDOM update speed without using a lot of new technologies?
+Wanna get VirtualDOM speed, but you can't or don't want to use a lot of new technologies?

 Here is the answer: Don't!
 Make it right, if it can be done right!